Angelp012/airbnb-clone-project/README.md

 Review System: After a stay, users can rate and review properties to enhance community trust.

 Admin Dashboard: Enables moderation of users, listings, and reported reviews.

+# API Security
+* Authentication:  Makes sure only logged-in users can access protected parts of the app

+* Authorization: Users can only modify their own data (e.g., only a host can edit their listings).

+* Rate Limiting: Prevents abuse of endpoints (especially login or search) by limiting request frequency.

+* Input Validation & Sanitization: Protects the app from SQL injection and XSS attacks.

+* Secure Payments: Sensitive data like payment info is encrypted and handled via secure third-party integrations.

+# CI/CD Pipeline
+CI/CD refers to Continuous Integration and Continuous Deployment.
+It streamlines the automation of testing, building, and deploying the application every time new code is introduced.This makes development faster, reduces manual errors, and keeps the app running smoothly.

+Tools used include:
+* GitHub Actions: Automatically runs tests and deploys updates when changes are pushed to the repository.

+* Docker: Packages the app with everything it needs so it can run the same way on any server.